*The application submission period closed Dec. 15, 2018.*

 The 2018 TAC Risk Management Pool (TAC RMP) Awards Program has been expanded and redesigned.
-The enhanced program will continue to reward and recognize member counties and governmental entities for their commitment to controlling claims costs and developing and improving safety and loss control programs.
+The enhanced program continues to reward and recognize member counties and governmental entities for their commitment to controlling claims costs and developing and improving safety and loss control programs.

-For more than a decade, TAC RMP has honored members with these annual awards.
-The awards are listed below.
-Some require submission of applications between Sep.
-1 - Dec.
+For more than a decade, TAC RMP has honored members with these annual awards, listed below.
+Some require submission of applications.
+The submission period closed Dec.
 15, 2018.
-Online and hard copy applications will be available from this page during that time period.

 Recognition of Recipients